omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

     </x:children>
   </group>

-Layout data can also be added as a new tag inside a control element:
+Layout and layout data can also be added as a new tag inside a control element:

   <text x:id="numServers" x:style="BORDER">
     <layoutData x:class="GridData" horizontalAlignment="FILL"
                 grabExcessHorizontalSpace="true"/>
   </text>

+NOTE: Layout is always needed, otherwise the control will not appear on the page.

+TIP: SWT is documented on the Eclipse website.
+See:
+     'http://www.eclipse.org/swt/docs.php' for documentation, examples and tutorials.

 ==== Binding of Template Variables to Widgets

-XSWT allows one to tag widgets with id attributes.
+XSWT allows one to tag widgets with ID attributes.
 Widget IDs will become the names of template variables, with the values being the content of widgets.
 For example, text widgets (org.eclipse.swt.widgets.Text) provide a string value (Java type "String"), while checkboxes and radio buttons provide a boolean (Java type "Boolean").

-XSWT also allows filling up the widgets with default values, but this feature should be used with care, because the defaults set in XSWT may not make it to the file templates!
+XSWT also allows filling up the widgets with default values (e.g. `<styledText text="default value"/>` ), but this feature should be used with care, because the defaults set in XSWT may not make it to the file templates.
 This is so because if the user clicks Finish early, the rest of the wizard pages (and their widgets) may not be created at all, so values set in the XSWT will take no effect.

-For this reason, defaults should ALWAYS be set in the property file.
+For this reason, defaults should always be set in the property file.
 To do so, simply use a key with the ID of the widget; those values will be written into the wizard page when the page is created.
-For example, if you have a text widget with `id="numNodes"` and a checkbox with `id="generateTraffic"`, then the following lines
+For example, if you have a text widget with `x:id="numNodes"` and a checkbox with `x:id="generateTraffic"`, then the following lines

   numNodes = 100